awsdocs/amazon-mq-developer-guide/doc_source/using-amazon-mq-securely.md

 ## Prefer Brokers without Public Accessibility<a name="prefer-brokers-without-public-accessibility"></a>

 Brokers created without public accessibility can't be accessed from outside of your [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)\.
 This greatly reduces your broker's susceptibility to Distributed Denial of Service \(DDoS\) attacks from the public Internet\.
-For more information, see [How to Help Prepare for DDoS Attacks by Reducing Your Attack Surface](http://aws.amazon.com/blogs/security/how-to-help-prepare-for-ddos-attacks-by-reducing-your-attack-surface/) on the AWS Security Blog\.
+For more information, see [Accessing the ActiveMQ Web Console of a Broker without Public Accessibility](accessing-web-console-of-broker-without-private-accessibility.md) in this guide and [How to Help Prepare for DDoS Attacks by Reducing Your Attack Surface](http://aws.amazon.com/blogs/security/how-to-help-prepare-for-ddos-attacks-by-reducing-your-attack-surface/) on the AWS Security Blog\.

 ## Always Use Client\-Side Encryption as a Complement to TLS<a name="always-use-client-side-encryption-complement-tls"></a>